trialandsuccess/su6/README.md

       - run: pip install su6[pycodestyle,black] .
       - run: su6 all --ignore-uninstalled  # ... other settings such as --stop-after-first-failure, --coverage ...
 ```

+## Plugins
+This tool also supports plugins to add extra checkers or other functionality.
+See [docs/plugins.md](https://github.com/robinvandernoord/su6-checker/blob/master/docs/plugins.md)

 ## License